indigo-dc/oidc-agent/gitbook/oidc-gen.md

  Advanced:
-      --cp[=CERT_PATH]       CERT_PATH is the path to a CA bundle file that will be used with TLS communication -o, --output=OUTPUT_FILE   When using Dynamic Client Registration the resulting client configuration will be stored in OUTPUT_FILE instead of inside the oidc-agent
+      --cp[=CERT_PATH]       CERT_PATH is the path to a CA bundle file that will be used with TLS communication
+      --dae=ENDPOINT_URI     Use this uri as device authorization endpoint -o, --output=OUTPUT_FILE   When using Dynamic Client Registration the resulting client configuration will be stored in OUTPUT_FILE instead of inside the oidc-agent